Omni Tax Help

 What IRS Tax Debt Relief Actually Means

-Offer in Compromise (OIC) — A settlement that allows you to resolve your IRS debt for less than the full amount owed.
+Settle your IRS debt for less than the full amount owed.
 The IRS evaluates your ability to pay based on income, assets, expenses, and future earning potential.
-The agency accepted roughly 21% of OIC applications in 2024.
-The application fee is $205, waived for qualifying low-income taxpayers.
-This is not a program where you name a number.
-If your financial picture genuinely supports a lower settlement, the IRS will consider it.
-The application requires a detailed financial disclosure on IRS Form 433-A (OIC) for individuals or Form 433-B (OIC) for businesses.
-How those forms are completed determines whether you qualify and for how much.
+The agency accepted roughly 21% of OIC applications in FY2024.
+Application fee is $205, waived for qualifying low-income taxpayers.
+Requires Form 433-A (OIC) for individuals or Form 433-B (OIC) for businesses.
+Learn more

-Currently Not Collectible (CNC) — If you genuinely cannot pay anything right now, the IRS can place your account in a paused status.
+If you genuinely cannot pay anything right now, the IRS can place your account in paused status.
 Collections stop while CNC is in effect.
-The debt does not go away.
+The debt does not disappear.
 The IRS reviews your financial situation periodically.
-This is a legitimate option for clients in genuine hardship, not a delay tactic.
-Qualifying requires a precise financial picture — the same one that determines whether a different resolution is available to you.
+This is for clients in genuine hardship, not a delay tactic.
+Learn more

-Tax Liens and Levies — A federal tax lien is a public record that attaches to your assets.
-It can block financing, prevent property sales, and surface in title searches.
+A federal tax lien attaches to your assets as a public record.
+It blocks financing, prevents property sales, and surfaces in title searches.
 A levy is an active seizure of bank accounts, wages, or receivables.
-These require different responses.
-A lien requires strategic resolution (discharge, subordination, or withdrawal under qualifying conditions).
-A levy requires immediate action.
-IRS Levy Release options exist, but the window to act matters.
+Liens require strategic resolution (discharge, subordination, withdrawal).
+Levies require immediate action.
+The window matters.
+Learn more

 Which of these applies to your situation depends on numbers the IRS has already calculated and details about your income, assets, and filings that require a professional review to assess accurately.
-Contact Omni to find out which path fits yours.

 The IRS Timeline: What Happens If You Wait